emicklei/graphql-client-gen/README.md

 Read Tweet ID from response

-	json.Unmarshal(responseBytes, &q)
+	// use the TweetsQuery to capture the data json.Unmarshal(responseBytes, &q)
 	id := q.Data.Tweets[0].ID

-## convert schema JSON to SDL
+## how to post a GraphQLRequest

-The `gcg` program requires a schema in SDL.
-If you need to convert it from JSON then you can use the npm module.

-	npm i graphql-json-to-sdl
-	npx graphql-json-to-sdl schema.json schema.graphqls
+	request := GraphQLRequest{}
+	requestBytes, _ := json.Marshal(request)
+	requestReader := bytes.NewReader(requestBytes)
+	// if need to pass header then use http.NewRequest instead _, _ = http.Post("http://your.service/api", "application/json", requestReader)

 ### todo

 - make optional arguments for function
 - __typename meta field
+- inputs with null values

 ## limitations